wjohnson/pyapacheatlas/samples/CRUD/README.md

 # Create, Read, Update, Delete Operations

-This section of samples provides examples on how to use the core AtlasClient and AtlasEntity objects to create, read, update, and delete entities using PyApacheAtlas.
+This section of samples provides examples on how to use the core PurviewClient and AtlasEntity objects to create, read, update, and delete entities using PyApacheAtlas.

 If you are interested in using the built-in Excel functionality, see the [excel samples](../excel/README.md).